v4Ngu4rd-c4Nd1d4t3/daily-rebalancing-service/README.md

 ## What is missing to make this production ready

+1. Authentication and Authorization
 1. Documentation
-2. Test coverage
+1. Test coverage
-3. Persistence of customers pending for re-balancing
+1. Persistence of customers pending for re-balancing
-4. Circuit breakers
+1. Circuit breakers
-5. Better algorithm for strategy selection
+1. Better algorithm for strategy selection